SnowTechnologies/snow-cloud/README.md

 # Snow Cloud

 Snow Cloud is a free and open-source file server and management system.
 Snow Cloud works very similarly to other cloud file providers, like iCloud, OneDrive, or Google Drive.
+Snow Cloud is distributed under the AGPL v3 license.

 ## About